schultzcole/Aquarium-Motion-Planning/README.md

 This is my 3D simulation of fish in an aquarium, implemented in Unity 3D (version 2018.3.12f1).
 Obstacles can technically be any 3D mesh, however with some caveats (explained below).
-The "fish" agents use the Boids algorithm for flocking behavior, and the simulation uses a probabilistic road map for pathfinding.
+The "fish" agents use the Boids algorithm for flocking behavior, and the simulation uses a probabilistic road map (PRM) for pathfinding.

 ### Roadmap and Pathfinding